rosshamish/gh-action-bump-version/README.md

 ```

 #### **skip-commit:**
 No commit is made after the version is bumped (optional).
+Must be used in combination with `skip-tag`, since if there's no commit, there's nothing to tag.
 Example:
 ```yaml
 - name:  'Automated Version Bump'
   uses:  'phips28/gh-action-bump-version@master'